Browse by . . .

 The appearance of the work also veers ambiguously between language and object.
 I quote it throughout without Weiner's ever-present capital letters just to keep it from overwhelming a review.
 The artist may use deletion symbols or parentheses to suggest emptiness or formal elements in a mathematical equation.
 They could serve as variables that each viewer may insert at will.
 They also bring out how deliberately clunky the lettering can look.
 He writes the thoughts to place in the heat of the day as ( ) + ( ), and he circles the word placed.

 The installation also has one piecing together word and object—or what a Structuralist would call sign and signified.
 One might be scrambling around to locate the wall label, much less to match it to the art.
 One might be staring at that red stain on the floor and text about seawater on the wall.
 Did the execution of the work come out wrong, or did pouring water do something unforeseen?
-That question takes one back to something else one knows about Weiner, that again "the work may not be built."
+That question takes one back to something else one knows about Weiner: "the work may not be built."

 The curators, Donna de Salvo and Ann Goldstein, make a point of the work's status as conceptual art.
 Says de Salvo, it means "jettisoning the most fundamental notions about the art object and its dissemination."
 That is not the same, however, as jettisoning the art object.